2020 has been a challenging year for everyone. As we enter the final stretch, still facing uncertainty, we would like to share a bit of positive news.

 It is because of your support that we can give dogs like Petey the care and treatment they need to ensure they can live out their lives happy, in comfort and in peace.

 2020 has been a good year for cat adoptions as well.
 However, meeting the demand for the care and intake of stray and abandoned cats remains a challenge.
 This spring, we rescued over 60 homeless cats and kittens from a local barn situation.
 Many of them were injured or sick, some were pregnant, and many were timid and in need of socialization.
 As daunting a task as this was, without our help, this cycle of homelessness, suffering and reproduction would have continued unchecked.

 Again, thanks to your support, we can provide food, shelter and medical care to all the homeless cats and kittens we take in each year.

 As the holiday season approaches be kind, be compassionate, and if you can, be generous.
 The shelter depends on you to continue our important work.
 We can’t do this without you.

-Donations can be made by cheque in the name of SAFAS and mailed to 2405 Griffin Road, Ogden, QC J0B 3E3 or by credit card or paypal by visiting our website at safas.ca
+Donations can be made in the name of SAFAS and mailed to 2405, Griffin Road, Ogden (QC) J0B 3E3 or by credit card or paypal using the donate button on this website. e

 On behalf of all of us at the Frontier Animal Society, thank you for your support.